OpenBikes/openbikes.co/README.md

 ## Development

 You'll need to run an instance of the [OpenBikes API](https://github.com/OpenBikes/api.openbikes.co) on your local machine.
-You can also change the `/api` proxy in the `config/index.js` file to directly use the OpenBikes API.
+You can also change the `/api` proxy in the `config/index.js` file to directly use the OpenBikes API : `NODE_ENV=apiprod npm run dev`.

 ```sh
 # Install dependencies